 Carol began working in the clothing sales business at an early age.
 She enjoyed providing a customized service for her clients and helping them select items based on their style preferences.
 Her clients and friends recognized her talents and recommended that she consider outside sales opportunities, and more specifically, financial services.
 Initially, Carol thought, “I am more of a creative type of person, not a math person.
 Will I be able to do this well?”
 However, she remained open-minded and decided to give it a shot.
-After all, she had experience listening to clients and making recommendations and customizations based upon their best interests.
+After all, she had experience listening to clients and making recommendations and customizations based on their best interests.

 Taking the advice of her friends, she immediately began searching for opportunities and spoke with several different companies.
 Northwestern Mutual was the first to reach out and offer her a position.
 After meeting with several other insurance companies, she eagerly accepted and began this new career with Northwestern Mutual.
-She said, “Sales is who I was, still am.
+She said, “Sales is who I was, and still am.
 I wanted to be involved in a career with a longer relationship-based way of working; I was in search of an opportunity that was more rewarding and impactful.”
 The opportunities that would unfold at Northwestern Mutual, paired with her strong work ethic and care for others, would prove to be just that.
 38 years later, and her leap of faith has more than paid off.
 She remains at Northwestern Mutual today.

 Early in her career, a colleague introduced Rappaport to NAIFA.
 He was a senior representative and served on the board at NAIFA.
 She said, “He mentioned NAIFA to me, and I became a member and started taking CLU and then CHFC classes with other members.
 I really enjoyed learning alongside other professionals in the industry.”